rsyncOSX/rsyncuidocs/content/en/blog/Architecture.md

 Over the past five years, I have dedicated approximately 5,800 commits to the RsyncUI GitHub repository.
 This substantial number of commits demonstrates the significant learning curve I have experienced while developing RsyncUI.
 The foundation of RsyncUI was the now-archived project RsyncOSX.
 The primary distinction between these two projects lies in the adoption of SwiftUI, as well as the evolution and enhancement of Swift as a programming language to its current version.

-Having retired from my professional career three and a half years ago, I have dedicated myself to developing RsyncUI on a daily basis.
+Having retired from my professional career three and a half years ago, I have dedicated myself to developing RsyncUI several days a week.
 While I also engage in various hobbies such as bird photography, training, cross-country skiing, and spending time with my children and grandchildren, the continuous development of RsyncUI remains a primary focus throughout the year.

 I am consistently expanding my knowledge of Swift and SwiftUI through reading blogs and, in recent times, utilizing artificial intelligence in the development process.

 I inquired about an analysis of the RsyncUI GitHub repository from AI, specifically Warp and GPT 5.1 (Low reasoning).
-Below is the response, which can copied and pasted (no changes, only removal of some details).
+Below is the response, which is copied and pasted (no changes, only removal of some details).

 ### GPT 5.1 analyse of RsyncUI